iliasszrq/Dockerized-cowrie/README.md

 ## Defense Findings

 ### 1. Brute Force Analytics
-The dashboard visualizing the volume of the dictionary attack.
-You can see the specific wordlists used against the `root` user.
+total number of attacks and a timeline graph that goes up when the attack attempts started.
 ![Dashboard Analytics](evidence/dashboard_analytics.png)

 ### 2. Forensic Timeline
-The honeypot successfully logged the commands the attacker ran *after* guessing the password (e.g., `whoami`, `wget`, `uname`).
+The honeypot successfully logged the commands the attacker ran *after* guessing the password.
 ![Forensics Commands](evidence/dashboard_forensics.png)

 ---